Plumbing Manufacturers International: Advocacy

 In July 2024, PMI signed a letter to members of both the House Committee on Armed Services and the Senate Committee on Armed Services opposing Section 828 of S. 4628, the National Defense Authorization Act for Fiscal Year 2025, entitled "Requirement for Contractors to Provide Reasonable Access to Repair Materials," which would require contractors doing business with the US military to agree "to provide the Department of Defense fair and reasonable access to all the repair materials, including parts, tools, and information, used by the manufacturer or provider or their authorized partners to diagnose, maintain, or repair the good or service."
+PMI's opposition to the "Right to Repair" provisions contained in the NDAA FY25 are based on the absence of any provisions to assure safeguarding of intellectual property, or addressing potential liability risks.

 Membership

 Membership in PMI is open to global manufacturers of plumbing industry products including potable water supply system components, fixture fittings, waste fixture fittings, fixtures, flushing devices, sanitary drainage system components, and plumbing appliances, which are marketed and sold within the territorial limits of United States and Canada.
 In 2012, PMI opened its membership to plumbing materials and components suppliers and certifier organizations through its Allied Membership program.